zenml-io/zenml/examples/legacy/README.md

 ## Examples

+Note: These examples are for the legacy ZenML < 0.5.0.

 Here you can find a list of practical examples on how you can use ZenML with brief descriptions for each example:

 - **aws_orchestrated**: Runs pipeline on an EC2 instance on `Amazon Web Services` as the orchestration backend.